Pudgalavada: Pudgala thesis

-The Abhidharmakosha shows how the Pudgalavadins explained their theory by using the analogy of fire and fuel.
+The Abhidharmakośa shows how the Pudgalavādins explained their theory by using the analogy of fire and fuel.
 The five aggregates are the fuel and the pudgala the fire.
 The fire exists as long as there is fuel, but it is not the same as the fuel and has properties that the fuel does not.
 They are co-existent and the fuel (aggregates) are the support for the fire (pudgala), and thus are not the same nor wholly different.
-For the Pudgalavadins, If one says that the person is the same as the aggregates (the reductionist Buddhist view of other schools), this is like saying fire and fuel are the same thing, which is one mistake.
+For the Pudgalavādins, if one says that the person is the same as the aggregates (the reductionist Buddhist view of other schools), this is like saying fire and fuel are the same thing, which is one mistake.
 On the other hand, if one says that fire and fuel are totally different, this is like saying fire does not depend on fuel, a second mistake (related to non-Buddhist views).
 Thus they took a middle road between these and argued for a person which is neither identical to the aggregates nor different from them.
 They sought to refute the view of other Buddhists that the aggregates and the person were the same.
 They held that, at death when the aggregates are destroyed, the person would then also be destroyed, thus not be reborn.
 They also believed it contradicted the Buddha's words i.e. "the bearer of the burden" exists.

-The Kathavatthu also mentions that the pudgala can be likened to what is called a being (sattva) and also to what is called jiva (life force), but that it is neither identical nor different from the body (kaya).
-One Pudgalavadin text explains the nature of this relationship as being based on clinging or appropriation (upadana):The designation of appropriation (upadana-prajñapti) is the designation of life (jiva) (which is) internal appropriation (upadana) in the present and is composed of the aggregates (skandha), elements (dhatu) and domains (ayatana); that is to say that the phenomena of appropriation concerning the internal life in the present, which is formed by compounded things - (samskara) and the fetters is what is called the designation of appropriation.The Pudgalavādins also seem to have held that the liberated person exists even after paranirvana in a state of supreme bliss, or as Thiện Châu notes, they saw nirvana as "a transcendental domain" and an "existence in the beyond".
+The Kathāvatthu also mentions that the pudgala can be likened to what is called a being (sattva) and also to what is called jiva (life force), but that it is neither identical nor different from the body (kaya).
+One Pudgalavādin text explains the nature of this relationship as being based on clinging or appropriation (upādāna):The designation of appropriation (upādāna-prajñapti) is the designation of life (jiva) (which is) internal appropriation (upādāna) in the present and is composed of the aggregates (skandha), elements (dhātu) and domains (āyatana); that is to say that the phenomena of appropriation concerning the internal life in the present, which is formed by compounded things – (saṃskāra) and the fetters is what is called the designation of appropriation.The Pudgalavādins also seem to have held that the liberated person exists even after parinirvāṇa in a state of supreme bliss, or as Thiện Châu notes, they saw nirvāṇa as "a transcendental domain" and an "existence in the beyond".

 Three designations of the pudgala

-According to the Pudgalavādin text known as the Traidharmakasastra, the pudgala can be designated in three ways, called the three prajñaptis:
+According to the Pudgalavādin text known as the Traidharmakaśāstra, the pudgala can be designated in three ways, called the three prajñaptis: